 Setting the target

 Changing the settings can be used to encourage or restrict weight bearing.

-- Inverse mode – patient gets feedback when weight to the selected limb is below the target.
+- Alert Before Target mode – patient gets feedback when weight to the selected limb is below the target.

-- Normal mode – patient gets feedback when weight to the selected limb is above the target.
+- Alert After Target mode – patient gets feedback when weight to the selected limb is above the target.